Batman (Terry McGinnis): Batman Beyond

-Reminded by Terry of why he started crime-fighting, Bruce accepts Terry as his protégé and successor, training him as Gotham's new Dark Knight under the cover of being a hired personal assistant.
+Reminded by Terry of why he started crime-fighting and convinced that there is still a need for a Batman, Bruce accepts Terry as his protégé and successor, training him as Gotham's new Dark Knight under the cover of being a hired personal assistant.
 In addition, Bruce assists Terry in the field, primarily by keeping in continual contact with him from the Batcave, while also helping him out in the field occasionally and if necessary.
 Beyond the vigilante duties as Batman, Terry is also Bruce's chauffeur and assists with Bruce's daily business and personal tasks at his home and office, which also allows him to earn money to support his family.
-Because of Terry's past as a criminal and his age, no one suspects him of being Batman.
-In time, the pair develops a bond of trust and respect and confide in each other not only just their mutual missions but also for life issues as well, similar to a father and son.
+Terry's youth and history as a juvenile delinquent provide the perfect cover, ensuring no one suspects he is Batman.
+As a result, he doesn't have to emulate Bruce by pretending to be shallow and irresponsible to protect his identity.
+This unique background motivates him to offer redemption to criminals who show genuine remorse, directly contrasting with Bruce's deep-seated hatred for those who harm the innocent.
+In time, the pair develops a bond of trust and respect and confides in each other not only in their mutual missions but also in life issues as well, much like father and son.
 Bruce would even trust Terry over Barbara Gordon's words when the villain Spellbinder frames Terry for murder with another one of his illusions.
 While getting his own unique rogues' gallery, in addition to contending with some of his mentor's former foes including the resurrected Joker, Terry also makes allies, such as high school student Maxine Gibson, and despite initial hostility between them, even Commissioner Gordon herself (in the comics, he also eventually meets and works with Bruce's other ex-partner, the former Robin/Nightwing, Dick Grayson).
-He also meets Wayne's old allies Superman and the Justice League, even being offered full-time membership after he saves them from Starro's world takeover scheme.
+He also meets Bruce's old allies Superman and the Justice League, even being offered full-time membership after he saves them from Starro's world takeover scheme.
 However, he turns it down, preferring to remain a reserved member and work alone as his mentor did.